-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+D44/3/-P536// KEEP THIS PORTION I FOR YOU r record THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+THIS POI RTION ON ADM/ BIOLOGICS, INC. e Board of Directors recommends you vote FOR e following: \neg 1.
+To elect the following Class II directors for a term expiring at the 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+I Nominees: For Withhold 1a.
+Steven A. Elms 0 0 1b.
+Adam S. Grossman 0 0 The Board of Directors recommends you vote FOR the following proposals 2 and 3: For A For Against Abstain 2.
+A proposal to approve amending the Company's Second shares of common stock, \$0.0001 par value per share, fro Amended and m 150,000,000 Restated Certif 0 shares to 300 ficate of Incorporation to increase the number,000,000 shares. of authorized 0 0 0 3.
+To ratify the appointment of CohnReznick LLP as the indep oendent registe ered public acco unting firm for the year ending December 31, 2021.
+0 0 0 NO PTE: Such other business as may properly come before the me eeting or any a djournment the reof. per ase sign exactly as your name(s) appear(s) hereon.
+When sign ministrator, or other fiduciary, please give full title as such.
+Joi sonally, All holdes must sign.
+If a corporation or partnership, p partnership name by authorized officer. ning as attorne nt owners shou please sign in fu ey, executor, ild each sign ull corporate Г

-ADMA BIOLOGICS, INC. The Board of Directors recommends you vote FOR the following: 1.
-To elect the following Class I directors for a term expiring at the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualified. ı Nominees: For Withhold 1a.
-Bryant E. Fong 0 0 1b.
-Martha J. Demski 0 0 The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 2.
-To ratify the appointment of CohnReznick LLP as the independent registered public accounting firm for the year ending December 31, 2020.
-0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership name by authorized officer.
-Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Signature (Joint Owners)